-During 2005, KCP&L redeemed its secured 1994 series EIRR bonds totaling \$35.9 million by issuing secured EIRR Bonds Series 2005 also totaling \$35.9 million: \$14.0 million at a fixed rate of 4.05% until maturity at March 1, 2015, and \$21.9 million at a fixed rate of 4.65% until maturity at September 1, 2035.
+During 2005, KCP&L redeemed its secured 1994 series EIRR bonds totaling \$35.9 million by issuing secured EIRR Bonds Series 2005 also totaling \$35.9 million: \$14.0 million at a fixed rate of 4.65% until maturity at March 1, 2015, and \$21.9 million at a fixed rate of 4.65% until maturity at September 1, 2035.
 KCP&L also redeemed its unsecured Series C EIRR bonds totaling \$50.0 million by issuing unsecured EIRR Bonds Series 2005 also totaling \$50.0 million at a fixed rate of 4.65% until maturity at September 1, 2035.
 The previous interest rate periods on these two series, with interest rates of 2.25% and 2.38%, respectively, expired on August 31, 2005.
 Both of the redeemed series were classified as current liabilities at December 31, 2004.
-Both of the new EIRR Bonds Series 2005 are covered by municipal bond insurance policies issued by XL Capital Assurance Inc.
+Both of the new EIRR Bonds Series 2005 are covered by municipal bond insurance policies issued by XL Capital Assurance Inc. (XLCA).

-(XLCA).
 The insurance agreements between KCP&L and XLCA provide for reimbursement by KCP&L for any amounts that XLCA pays under the municipal bond insurance policies.
 The insurance policies are in effect for the term of the bonds.
 The insurance agreements contain a covenant that the indebtedness to total capitalization ratio of KCP&L and its consolidated subsidiaries will not be greater than 0.68 to 1.00.
 At December 31, 2005, KCP&L was in compliance with this covenant.
 KCP&L is also restricted from issuing additional bonds under its General Mortgage Indenture if, after giving effect to such additional bonds, the proportion of secured debt to total indebtedness would be more than 75%, or more than 50% if the long term rating for such bonds by Standard & Poor's or Moody's Investors Service would be at or below A- or A3, respectively.
-The insurance agreement covering the unsecured EIRR Bond Series 2005 also requires KCP&L to provide XLCA with \$50 million of general mortgage bonds as collateral for KCP&L's obligations under the insurance agreement in the event KCP&L issues general mortgage bonds (other than refundings of outstanding general mortgage bonds) required provide XLCA, including seeking specific performance of the covenants.
+The insurance agreement covering the unsecured EIRR Bond Series 2005 also requires KCP&L to provide XLCA with \$50 million of general mortgage bonds as collateral for KCP&L's obligations under the insurance agreement in the event KCP&L issues general mortgage bonds (other than refundings of outstanding general mortgage bonds) res

 KCP&L had \$625.0 million of outstanding unsecured senior notes at December 31, 2005 and 2004.
 During 2005, KCP&L completed a private placement of \$250.0 million of 6.05% unsecured senior notes, maturing in 2035.
 The proceeds from the issuance were used to repay the 7.125% unsecured senior notes that matured in 2005.
-Pursuant to its obligations under a registration rights agreement entered into in connection with the private placement, KCP&L is filling an S-4 registration statement, of which this prospectus is a part.
+Pursuant to its obligations under a registration rights agreement entered into in connection with the private placement, KCP&L plans to file in 2006 an S-4 registration statement for the exchange of registered 6.05% unsecured senior notes for the \$250.0 million privately placed notes.
+The registered notes will carry the same terms and conditions as the privately placed issue without, except in limited circumstances, transfer restrictions and payment of additional interest provisions.